 Easy Sourdough Bread

+I’ve always wanted to make sourdough bread and can finally check it off my culinary bucket list.
 And rather than doing it in week(s), I did it in hours.

-Rather than using a traditional sourdough starter, Greek yogurt and sour cream is mixed with bread flour, yeast, and a pinch of salt.
+Rather than using a traditional sourdough starter, Greek yogurt and sour cream are mixed with bread flour, yeast, and a pinch of salt.
 The active cultures in the Greek yogurt and sour cream ferment the dough and give the bread traditional sourdough flavor.
 The longer you let the bread rise and ferment, up to about 18 hours, the more sourdough-ey it’ll taste.

 While it’s not imperative to bake the bread in Dutch oven, it really helps develop sourdough’s signature crusty crust because a covered Dutch oven traps in the steam the bread releases while baking, aiding in crust development.
 If you don’t have a Dutch oven, a cast iron skillet or heavy-bottomed skillet will work, although some of the crustiness will be sacrificed.